ricardoemerson/create-react-tsx-component/README.md

     </a>
 </p>

+# What's new in React Tools 1.9.0
+- Added the menu item 🧩 Create Next or React Named Component with Styles.
+- Added the menu item 📱 Create React Native Named Component with Styles.

 # What's new in React Tools 1.8.0
 - Change extension name to React Tools.
+- The menu items for React JS, Next JS and React Native was separeted in groups.

+# What's new in React Tools 1.7.0
 - Change icons of the menu items as bellow:
   🧩 Create Next or React Component
   🧩 Create Next or React Component with Styles